Snickdx/WIJE/README.md

 BODY:
 Re: Notification of Review Status for WIJE Paper

-Dear Authors,
+Dear {$authorName},

 Paper entitled: {$submissionTitle}

 On behalf of Journal’s Publications and Editorial Board, we would like to inform you that we have completed the peer-review of your paper submitted to {$contextName}.
 The paper has been marginally considered for possible inclusion in The West Indian Journal of Engineering, WIJE, subject to the satisfactory revision of the manuscript.

 We would be grateful if you could kindly reply us whether you would like to revise your paper for re-submission with respect to the reviewers’ comments and also the justification of the present paper submission.

 We greatly appreciate your consideration of publishing your research work in this Journal.

 With best wishes and regards,

 {$editorialContactSignature}